tahowallet/extension/rfb/rfb-3-multinetwork-dapp-connections.md

 - [What should be the initial default address and network](https://www.flowdock.com/app/cardforcoin/tally-product-design/threads/mFivf2mZ7YAhKm5OPQIfxoVVkoW)
 - [Common address and network for internal dApps or independent](https://www.flowdock.com/app/cardforcoin/tally-product-design/threads/-dXUTwSD3bXZ9enPRczVmEoDR1X)

-## TODO

-- [ ] which methods need the additional chain context / which one have it baked in
-  - > The question of what calls current do or don't carry chain information (the questions here are: what is the delta between where the current RPC sits and where we would like it to in a perfect world where all calls carry chain ids?
-At what level do we need to track chain id?)
-  - > Let's make an exhaustive list of what methods currently do and don't include `chainId`.
-For example, I believe `eth_estimateGas` does in fact include it, at least optionally (see [the ethers `TransactionRequest` type](https://github.com/ethers-io/ethers.js/blob/8b62aeff9cce44cbd16ff41f8fc01ebb101f8265/packages/abstract-provider/src.ts/index.ts#L28) and [the Ethers `hexlifyTransaction` function](https://github.com/ethers-io/ethers.js/blob/8b62aeff9cce44cbd16ff41f8fc01ebb101f8265/packages/providers/src.ts/json-rpc-provider.ts#L671), which is used [in gas estimation](https://github.com/ethers-io/ethers.js/blob/8b62aeff9cce44cbd16ff41f8fc01ebb101f8265/packages/providers/src.ts/json-rpc-provider.ts#L558-L560)).

 ## dApp Settings

 > How do we persist the network of a given dapp? (likely preference service - but maybe a new service?).
 Also we’ll probably want > an in-memory store as well to avoid doing a bunch of i/o every time we get rpc requests.